mitsuhiko/lucumr/2012/12/29/sql-is-agile.rst

 information out quickly that you know is there.

-Unfortunately a neat little idea I had was essentially killed by it being too complicated to do because it became too complicated for the datastore after the fact.
+Unfortunately a neat little idea I had was essentially killed by it being too complicated to do because it became too complex for the datastore without changing the layout.
 So for at least myself my personal conclusion is that I will never be able to predict all the things upfront so while I have the chance I will opt for a more flexible data store and right now that means I will use a SQL database.

 And I still like you MongoDB.